 The simplest review system is paper flashcards which you periodically use to refresh your memory.

 It's tempting to rely on software like Anki to drill in the vocabulary through brute-force repetition.
 But don't skip the first two parts – processing the character and creating a mnemonic are key parts of the process.

 It isn't enough to just learn and review your words… you also need to put them into use!

 Thankfully, technology has made this easier than ever.
-Finding a language exchange partner or a cost-effective teacher is super simple nowadays, so there's no excuse for not putting your new vocabulary into action!
+Finding a language exchange partner or a lesson with a cost-effective teacher is super simple nowadays, so there's no excuse for not putting your new vocabulary into action!

 The resources I personally use are:

 Importantly, whilst you are using your current vocabulary in these forms of communication, you'll be picking up new content all the time, which you can add back into your system.

 The four steps above are a cycle that you will continue to rotate through – all the corrections and new words you receive during usage should become material to add to the system.